alae-touba/discussing-spring-security-servlet-authentication/README.md

 The returned `Authentication` object (if authentication is successful) contains the authenticated principal (typically the user details) and their granted authorities (roles/permissions).

-If `AuthenticationManager` throws an `AuthenticationException`, it typically propagates up to the `ExceptionTranslationFilter` which in turns uses the `AuthenticationEntryPoint` to start the authentication process (e.g., redirect to login).
+If `AuthenticationManager` throws an `AuthenticationException`, it typically propagates up to the `ExceptionTranslationFilter` which in turns uses the `AuthenticationEntryPoint` to start the authentication process (typically by redirecting to a login page or returning an HTTP status like 401 Unauthorized in REST scenarios.).

 ## **ProviderManager: Default Implementation of AuthenticationManager**